ajerni/erni-langchain/README.md

 # erni-langchain

-This is my playground for steramlit and langchain
+This is my AI playground for ChatGPT and langchain hosted on stramlit.

+## Uses virtual environment with pipenv:

-pipenv shell
+- pipenv shell
-pipenv install
+- pipenv install

 ## Demo